usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

 Parts are subject to singleton and requirement constraints, but not to constraints on values.
-However, note that parts may also serve as contexts for other control objects including properties and parts.
+However, note that parts may also serve as contexts for other control objects, including properties and parts.

 ### &lt;declare-link> Link declaration